XamierFerran/obsidian-main/To-Do.md

 - [ ] ==EDU Robot Documentation==
 - [ ] LinkedIn projects
 ## Guajira
+- Questions for CAD
+	- Dimensions of battery box, as well as a picture next to a ruler taken directly above the battery box
+	- Voladizo file or without?
+	- Dimensions of Fork + Steering
+- Do you have any drawings?
+- Is everything made in house?
+Like specifically the seats, handle bars, wheels?
+If not, can you point me towards any drawings, parts links etc.?
+- How do you manufacture the bike if no drawings or cad?
+Any kind of reference?
+- For future reference for CAD, I will be losing my license to the virtual machine, so is it fine if I use only Onshape?
+Otherwise I would need a license.

 ## TSVP
 - [ ] talk to dan about redistributing projects